RubyLichtenstein/Domain-Layer-Modeling/README.md

 3. Keep the stream alive in case of expected errors, stop the stream only on unexpected or fatal errors.

-Implementation is with Either stream Observable<Either<Error, Data>> while Error is sealed class
-The regular Rx onError is for unexpected errors only
+The implementation is with Either stream Observable<Either<Error, Data>> while Error is sealed class and the regular Rx onError is for unexpected errors only

 ## Example